-Are you looking for a tranquil trip, not far from Brisbane?
+Are you looking for a tranquil day trip or weekender spot, not too far from Brisbane?

 The “Garden City”.

-Images spring to mind of tree-lined avenues and flowers on every street corner.
+Don’t images just spring to mind of tree-lined avenues and flowers on every street corner?
 If that’s what you’re picturing when you think of Toowoomba, you will not be disappointed!

-This charming destination is located just a 90-minute drive from Brisbane in Queensland, Australia.
+This charming destination is located just a short 90-minute drive from Brisbane in Queensland, Australia.

 A weekend is the perfect amount of time to take in the sights, and you can cover plenty of ground in just two days.
 This pretty city is known for its stunning gardens and history.
 If you’re planning a visit to Toowoomba, you’re in for a treat!